-These programs offer the first two years of instruction required to become a certified teacher in the state of Michigan.
+These programs are designed to help prepare students for further study so that they may pursue becoming a certified teacher in the state of Michigan.

-Early Childhood Education (AAECED) Associate in Arts Degree Program Effective Term: Fall 2015
+Early Childhood Education (AAECED) Associate in Arts Degree Program Effective Term: Fall 2018

 The program prepares students to transfer into an early childhood education program at a four-year college or university.
 The first two years of instruction in a bachelor's degree program in an early childhood education major is covered.
 The program includes the general education courses that prepare students for the state-mandated basic skills tests for teachers in the State of Michigan.
 Requirements vary by college, so students should obtain the current curriculum for the college to which they are transferring.